 Students with special needs are encouraged to self-identify in advance, and contact Martha Schwandt, Learning Services Specialist (641-844-5769 or Martha.Schwandt@iavalley.edu), to request assistance and coordinate appropriate accommodations.
 Students with mobility, vision or hearing needs may also contact the Registrar's Office and/or Admission's Office, for assistance in being directed to needed resources.
 To obtain additional accommodations information, see information under Student Policies & Procedures.
-A student who feels his or her accommodation needs have not been met should feel free to contact Martha Schwandt for further assistance.
+Student who feels their accommodation needs have not been met should feel free to contact Martha Schwandt for further assistance.